jimmythongtran/the-news-times/README.md

 <details>
 <summary>What is it?</summary>
 ```
-A nice way to view collapsibles
+A nice way to view collapsibles.
+Hopefully, this works.
 ```
 </details>